Engine Coolant Temperature Sensor: Step By Step Replacement

 So, a sensor that is shorted or reading out of range, can’t provide a reliable signal.

-Consequently, engine coolant temperature sensor (ECT) replacements, usually happens only after they have failed.
+Consequently, engine coolant temperature sensor (ECT) replacements, usually happen only after they have failed.

 Above all, the engine coolant temperature sensor, also known as the (ECT) sensor, is very important.
 It may be confusing but, I like to call it a monitor sensor.
 Because, it does not make any changes by itself.
-Consequently, it sends all its info the the main computer, where all decisions are made.
+Consequently, it sends all its info the the (PCM ECM), where all the decisions are made.

-Firstly, the vehicle’s (PCM ECM) sends a 5 volt reference signal, to the engine coolant temperature sensor.
+First, the vehicle’s (PCM ECM) sends a 5 volt reference signal, to the engine coolant temperature sensor (ECT).
 Next, the resistance of that signal changes.
 And, is based on the temperature, of your engine coolant.
-So, its this resistance that the vehicle’s (PCM ECM) monitors, to get an correct reading, of the coolant temperature.
+So, its this resistance that the vehicle’s (PCM ECM) monitors, to get a correct reading of the coolant temperature.

 So, when the engine coolant temperature is high (hotter).
 Then, the resistance is low.
 However, when the engine coolant temperature is low (cooler).
 Then, the resistance is high.